If you feel unsafe for any reason, please call 911 or your local emergency number.

 It does not prescribe conclusions about God.

-It invites people to become regulated enough to explore honestly.
+It invites people to become grounded enough to explore honestly.

 Across traditions — from Jesus to Buddha, from Stoic philosophers to modern neuroscientists — a common thread appears: